permaweb/llama-herder/README.md

 Llama.run(
    "What is the meaning of life?", -- Your prompt
-   100, -- Maximum number of tokens to generate function(generated_text) -- Optional: A function to handle the response
+   100, -- Number of tokens to generate function(generated_text) -- Optional: A function to handle the response
       -- Do something with your LLM inference response end,